PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Experiments

 \subsection{Text-to-Image Generation}

-\textbf{Setup.} For text-to-image generation, we trained our model on approximately 36M pretraining images and 60k high-quality instruction-tuning data from BLIP3o~\cite{blip3o}.
-We adopt Qwen3-1.7B~\cite{yang2025qwen3} as the text encoder.
-To improve the alignment of frozen text features \cite{fluid}, we jointly train several transformer layers on the frozen text features similar to Fluid~\cite{fluid}.
-The total batch size is 1536 for $256\times256$ resolution pretraining and 512 for $512\times512$ resolution pretraining.
-Following previous works~\cite{wang2025pixnerd}, we pretrain PixelGen-XXL on $256\times256$ resolution for 200K steps and pretrain on $512\times512$ resolution for 80K steps.
-We further fine-tune the pretrained PixelGen-XXL on BLIP3o-60k with 40k steps at the $512\times512$ resolution.
-We adopt the gradient clip to stabilize training.
-The entire training takes about 6 days on 8$\times$ H800 GPUs.
-We use the Adams-2nd solver with 25 steps as the default choice for sampling.
-The CFG scale is set to 4.0.
+\textbf{Setup.} For text-to-image generation, we train on about 36M pretraining images and 60k high-quality instruction-tuning samples from BLIP3o~\cite{blip3o}.
+We use Qwen3-1.7B~\cite{yang2025qwen3} as the text encoder.
+Following Fluid~\cite{fluid}, we train several transformer layers on top of the frozen text features to improve feature alignment~\cite{fluid}.
+The total batch size is 1536 for $256\times256$ pretraining and 512 for $512\times512$ pretraining.
+Following previous work~\cite{wang2025pixnerd}, we pretrain PixelGen-XXL at $256\times256$ for 200K steps and then at $512\times512$ for 80K steps.
+We further fine-tune it on BLIP3o-60k for 40K steps at $512\times512$.
+We use gradient clipping for stable training, adopt the Adams-2nd solver with 25 steps as the default sampler, and set the CFG scale to 4.0. \emph{The full training takes about 6 days on 8$\times$H800 GPUs.}

-\textbf{Main Results.} We evaluate the scalability and generalization of PixelGen on the challenging text-to-image task.
-Quantitative results on the GenEval are reported in Table~\ref{tab:my-table}.
-PixelGen-XXL achieves an overall score of 0.79 on GenEval, matching or surpassing recent large-scale diffusion models such as FLUX.1-dev~\cite{flux2024}, despite using fewer parameters.
-Notably, PixelGen outperforms recent pixel diffusion methods such as PixNerd by a significant margin, highlighting the advantage of pixel diffusion with perceptual supervision.
-Overall, the text-to-image results confirm that PixelGen generalizes well beyond class-to-image generation on ImageNet, providing a simple and effective pixel diffusion framework for large-scale end-to-end generation.
+\textbf{Main Results.} We evaluate PixelGen on text-to-image generation to test its scalability and generalization.
+Quantitative results on GenEval are reported in \cref{tab-my-table}.
+PixelGen-XXL achieves an overall GenEval score of 0.79, which is competitive with recent large-scale diffusion models such as FLUX.1-dev~\cite{flux2024} with 0.67 while using fewer parameters and less compute.
+We do not claim superiority over these systems, since training data, model size, and compute differ substantially.
+Instead, this result indicates that end-to-end pixel diffusion with perceptual supervision can reach a competitive GenEval score under a much smaller training cost.
+PixelGen also improves over recent pixel diffusion methods such as PixNerd, suggesting that perceptual supervision is useful for end-to-end pixel diffusion beyond ImageNet class-to-image generation.

+\textbf{Practical efficiency.} PixelGen-XXL is pretrained from scratch in only \emph{6 days on 8$\times$H800 GPUs}, without an extra VAE, providing a simple framework for future end-to-end pixel diffusion research.

 {{\alph{subtable}}}